-Congratulations on your child’s birth!
+Congratulations on the birth of your child!

 Please complete the checklist and bring ALL necessary documents to your appointment.
 Failure to bring all the required documents will result in you having to reschedule another appointment at a later date.
 We cannot accept incomplete applications.

 - Please note, by law, U.S. citizens, including dual nationals, must use a U.S. passport to enter and leave the United States.

 - Parents who were not married at the time of the child’s birth also need to bring evidence of parents’ physical presence together at the time of the child’s conception (i.e. passport stamps, military travel orders) as well as proof of their relationship prior to the child’s birth (i.e. letters, cards, photos)

 - Click here for frequently asked questions.

 - To request a duplicate copy of the Consular Report of Birth Abroad, please click here.